Auditing a Retention Trust Account

 Do Retention Trust Accounts have to be externally audited?

-It is mandatory for every Retention Trust Account to be audited by a registered company auditor that is independent of the head contractor and has not been excluded by the Queensland Building and Construction Commissioner (max penalty: 200 PU ($27,570) or 1 year’s imprisonment).
+It is mandatory for every Retention Trust Account to be audited by a registered company auditor that is independent of the head contractor and has not been excluded by the Queensland Building and Construction Commissioner (max penalty: 200 PU ($28,750) or 1 year’s imprisonment).
+The engagement must be a reasonable assurance engagement.

 The audit must be carried out annually.
 For the first annual audit, the Review Period is 12 months’ long starting on the day the Retention Trust Account was opened.
 For all subsequent annual audits, the Review Period starts the day after the last audit Review Period ends.
 The audit must be commenced within 20 business days after the end of the Review Period and completed within 40 business days after commencing the audit.